Welfare & Safeguarding

 Sitwell Cycling Club positively encourages the involvement of all people, regardless of their gender, age, race, ethnicity, disability, religious belief, sexuality and social/economic status.
 All club members have a responsibility to respect the rights, dignity and worth of every person, oppose discriminatory behaviour and promote equality of opportunity.

 The Club is committed to everyone having the right to enjoy their cycling in an environment free from threat of intimidation, harassment and abuse.

 Sitwell Cycling Club will also adhere to British Cycling Equality Policy.

 The Club will deal with any incidence of discriminatory behaviour seriously, according to club disciplinary procedures.

 Photography and video provides an excellent opportunity to celebrate the achievements of our club members.
 Sitwell Cycling Club, its members and other participants may take photographs and/or video during the course of an event, club run or club social activity for use on the Club's website and social media accounts; some images may be used for local or national publicity purposes.
 The Club is compliant with British Cycling's Safeguarding and Photography guidelines.
 Photographs and video of our under 18 members will only be used where parental consent has been given.

-On becoming a member of the Sitwell Cycling Club you will be invited to join our Slack Members' Forum.
+On becoming a member of the Sitwell Cycling Club you will be invited to join our Slack Members' Workspace.
 This forum provides an excellent opportunity for the Club and its members to promote and keep up-to-date with club events and activities; to celebrate achievements; to share knowledge and seek advice on all things cycling; debate a host of cycling issues; and, to generally catch-up and have a banter with fellow members.
 All members are required to adhere to the Club's Social Media Policy.